mizrael/davidguida.net/src/_posts/2022-10-05-azure-managed-identities-functions-part-1.md

 }
 ```

-And that's it!
-The next time we will expand a bit this template and add access to a Key Vault.
+And that's it! <a href='/azure-managed-identities-functions-part-2' target='_blank'>The next time</a> we will expand a bit this template and add access to a Key Vault.

 Ciao!